badnewsgoonies-dot/NextEraGame/docs/ai/README.md

 - Success pattern checklist

 **Read this if:** You're starting a new AI session and want exact messages to copy-paste.

 ---

-### **7. CHAT_RESET_GUIDE.md** 🔄
-**For:** All roles + Human coordinator

-**Contents:**
-- When to reset (warning signs for context limits)
-- Step-by-step reset process
-- Handoff summary templates (Architect/Coder/Graphics)
-- Real example from gem redesign session
-- Common mistakes to avoid
-- Pro tips for efficient resets
-- Quick reference checklist

-**Read this if:** Your chat context is getting full and you need to start fresh without losing progress.

----